hydecorp/push-state/doc/events.md

 {:toc}

 ## `hy-push-state-init`
-This event is fired *once* after the component has been initialized.
+This event is fired whenever the component gets attached to the DOM.

 jQuery event name
 : `init.hy.pushstate`